Communication is an essential part of our daily lives. We ourselves communicate,

 We could SHOUT!
 We could whisper… We could speak, loud, low, fast, slow, carefully, carelessly, angrily, lovingly, and the list goes on, and there is a way of describing each and every type of manner spoken.

-However, “said” is more general.
-It means the words were simply spoken or
+“Said” is more general.
+It means the words were spoken or

 declared.
 Below are a few synonyms you could use for “said” as well as examples of how you can add some descriptors.